ilswh/bakers/README.md

 Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.
 Understanding the relationships between different tables can save time later in the project.
+So I tried to generate one with DBeaver using my Elephant SQL details, but unforunatley without success.

 ## Agile Development Process